BLOG

 NSW laws have required that smoke alarms be installed in all new and existing moveable dwellings since 2011.
 The Brisbane Times magazine reported back in 2020 that a Queensland deputy coroner called for the state’s fire service to consider the mandatory installation of smoke alarms in all moveable dwellings after an army veteran died in a caravan park blaze near Lowood, west of Brisbane.

-Conclusion – Smoke Alarms In QLD Caravans
+Conclusion – Photoelectric Smoke Alarms In QLD Caravans

 Don’t allow yourself to become a statistic – embrace the updated smoke alarm laws for QLD caravans and motorhomes.
 If you own a caravan, campervan or other moveable home please be pro-active and make sure you have at least one ZEN photoelectric smoke alarm and fire blanket installed today.

 Want to know more?
-Watch our ZEN quick start video or call us on 0478 596 402 today.
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!